Fall is a season that’s full of so much vibrance and color, which is why I love these fall cocktails!

 This classic cocktail is a refreshing blend of wine, brandy, orange juice, and chopped apples and oranges.

 Feel free to make it your own, but don’t skip the ginger brandy.
-It’s what gives this sangria that cozy autumn vibe.
+It’s the part that gives this sangria that cozy autumn vibe.

 There’s nothing wrong with the classic old-fashioned, but it also couldn’t hurt to give it a little fall twist.